KawikaSuzuki/hula_website/README.md

 cd hula-website
 open index.html

-Or visit the live site: [insert live link if you have one] 🤙 Mahalo
+Or visit the live site: [insert link once up]
+🤙 Mahalo

 Big thanks to Ms.Wong for the inspiration and for sharing her love of Hula with the community.
 This project is a small way of giving back and supporting cultural education.